leangjia/blender_docs/trunk/blender_docs/manual/addons/render/povray.rst

 ^^^^^^^^^^^^^^^^

 Texture influences currently exported are: Alpha, Diffuse, Bump, Specular, Mirror (uses same channel as specular).
-(No other channel because of POV-Ray non uniform syntax for them.)
+(No other channel because of POV-Ray non-uniform syntax for them.)

 Custom Gamma